ashiq1992/CZ4034InformationRetrieval/README.md

 4. Right click on the Package Explorer pane on the left side of the screen
 5. Select "Import" from the set of options provided
 6. From the pop-up screen of import type options, select "Existing Projects into Workspace"
-7. Locate and select the cloned folder of this repository
+7. Locate and select the download folder of this repository
 8. Select "Finish" from the dialog window options

 Result: The Project is successfully imported into the development workspace.